Data-Driven Modeling Approaches for Optimal Control and Control Co-Design of Floating Offshore Wind Turbines

-The constructed DFSM addresses two main drawbacks when using high-fidelity modeling models, namely for estimating system performance and for use in design optimization studies.
-Two different studies are carried out to test the effectiveness of the DFSM in addressing these drawbacks.
+The constructed DFSM addresses two main drawbacks when using high-fidelity models, namely for estimating system performance and for use in different types of design optimization studies.
+Three different studies are carried out to test the effectiveness of the DFSM in addressing these drawbacks.
 The first study is a closed-loop control study, where the DFSM is used as the plant in a closed-loop system.
 The system is simulated for different test cases, and the controls and outputs predicted by the DFSM are compared to the high-fidelity model response.
 The results show that the DFSM developed using the approach presented can accurately predict the system dynamics at a fraction of the computational cost and can be used to generate key time series outputs of the controls and outputs.
-The computational time to carry out one high-fidelity simulation is nearly 20 minutes, whereas the DFSM can be simulated in 25 seconds.
+The computational time to carry out one high-fidelity simulation is nearly 15 minutes, whereas the DFSM can be simulated in 35 seconds.
 These time series can be post-processed to obtain key performance metrics for the system.

-In the second study, we carried out a design of experiments for key controller design variables.
-When using the high-fidelity model, high performance computing resources are need to run this study.
-The controller variables are varied over the lower and upper bounds, and the low and high-fidelity models are evaluated at these points to get the key performance metric like the tower-base damage equivalent load (\DEL{}).
-A contour plot is then generated, showing how the \DEL{} changes with the design variables for the low and high fidelity models.
+In the second study, we carried out an optimization study for key controller design variables.
+This study started with mapping out the associated design space for key controller variables against a performance metric like the tower-base damage equivalent load (\DEL{}) using both the low-fidelity DFSM model and the high-fidelity OpenFAST model.
 The results show that the DFSM underpredicts the metric, but it can accurately capture the shape and key trends in this design space.
 The DFSM offers nearly a 48 times speedup compared to the high-fidelity models for this study, enabling users to carry out this study on a personal laptop computer.
+Based on the insight from this study, we opted to use a trust-region-based multi-fidelity optimization framework to effectively use the low- and high-fidelity models to identify the optimal controller variables that minimize the \DEL{}.
+The study shows that the approach and the low-fidelity model can be used to identify a point that is close to the high-fidelity minima with fewer high-fidelity function calls.